masitdamerona/sandblaster/README.md

 ## Cellebrite Fork

-This fork was updated to work on iOS 16.5 and iOS 17 beta.
+This fork was updated to work on iOS 18 and iOS 26.

-Branch iOS18Plus is updated to support iOS 18 and iOS 26.

 Authored by Yarden Hamami of Cellebrite Labs.